laurielim/laurielim.github.io/src/portfolio/arcade-center.md

   url: "https://bch-group-project-arcade-center.github.io/"
 tags: ['school']
 ---
-Maybe one day I will sit down and write about this project...
+Maybe one day I will write about this project.
+Meanwhile, checkout my other projects.